A Level English Literature

 Units include:

-• comparative and contextual study, including two Gothic prose text
+- comparative and contextual study, including two Gothic prose texts

 Do you love to read?
 Do you enjoy unpicking a literary text to find the deeper, hidden meanings?
 Studying English Literature gives you a unique opportunity to hone your skills of analysis and argument, as well as challenging you to question your own and others’ ideas.
 You will study a range of literary texts and genres as well as the contexts in which they were written.
 You will use literary theories to pose your own questions about the texts and develop your own ideas.